 Best basic leashes

-According to Stephanie Galas, manager at Pupculture Soho, echoes what several experts say: “The most simple leash is your best leash.”
-Available in four-foot and six-foot lengths, she says this affordable, lightweight nylon leash from PetSafe is “not too long, not too short,” and just right for having your dog walk alongside you without bolting ahead.
+According to Stephanie Galas, a manager at Pupculture Soho, echoes what several experts say: “The most simple leash is your best leash.”
+Available in four-foot and six-foot lengths, she says this affordable, lightweight, nylon leash from PetSafe is “not too long, not too short,” and just right for having your dog walk alongside you without bolting ahead.
 It’s a leash that Burch also approves of.
 “The basic nylon leash provides control and safety, especially during training and unfamiliar situations.”
 Burch says nylon leashes like this one tend to be both affordable and sturdy.
 But it’s not best for all dogs, as “owners who have dogs that chew on their leash may want to stay away from nylon due to the material quickly fraying then breaking,” she adds.